-Susan G. Komen Woes Continue as a Key New York Executive Resigns
+Susan G. Komen Woes Continue as a New York Bigwig Resigns

 The chief executive officer of Susan G. Komen’s powerhouse New York City affiliate resigned today, a possible indication of further fallout from the foundation’s recent decision to de-fund—and then re-fund—Planned Parenthood.
 That scandal, which unfolded last month, triggered a backlash from critics and heavy scrutiny of the cancer-fighting foundation.

 In a letter sent to constituents, the CEO of the New York City affiliate, Dara Richardson-Heron, M.D., said, “I have made a personal decision to leave my role as the CEO of Komen Greater NYC effective April 27, 2012, to pursue new career opportunities where I may continue to utilize my education, experience and expertise.”
 She continued, “As a physician, as a 14-year-and-counting survivor, and as the daughter of a 24-year-and-counting survivor, you have my word that I will continue to be a strong advocate for all women and families impacted by breast cancer.”

 Richardson-Heron wasn’t immediately available for comment.
 Her resignation comes amid the recent news that the New York City affiliate is postponing two spring fundraising events—an awards gala and a teen-focused event called Tickled Pink—due to concerns about efforts to raise funds in the near term, according to the group’s director of communications, Vern T. Calhoun.
 A free breakfast for “grantees, supporters, and volunteers” is planned instead, according to a statement from the affiliate.